IMMC-UWaterloo/ARCGen/README.md

 Biofidelity response corridors are commonly used to assess the performance of surrogates such as computational models or anthropomorphic test devices while capturing the variability of experimental data.
 ARCGen represents a generalized method for computing response corridors and the characteristic average of experimental data capable of accommodating most types of input signals, including experimental data that is time-based, cross-variable, non-monotonic, and/or hysteretic.
 ARCGen is distributed as a single MATLAB function.

 This document provides information on how to use ARCGen as well as a high-level overview of the methodologies that ARCGen uses.
-For a more detailed description of how ARCGen operates, please refer to Hartlen and Cronin (202x).
+For a more detailed description of how ARCGen operates, please refer to Hartlen and Cronin (202x) (Under review).

 ARCGen is released under the open-sourced GNU GPL v3 license.